Last updated on December 27, 2022

 The Roman wives were also known to own two rings – one made of iron worn at home and one in gold worn in public to impress people.
 The choice of metals was not accidental.
 Iron was meant to symbolize strength and permanence, while gold was used as a symbol of wealth.

-In the 1870s miners began discovering huge veins of diamonds in South Africa, and diamond market ice was finally broken.
-As diamonds had quickly become a pretty common commodity, mine owners realized they should make a new plan if they want to keep the high price of the gem.
+In the 1870s, miners began discovering huge veins of diamonds in South Africa, and the diamond market ice was finally broken.
+As diamonds had quickly become a pretty common commodity, mine owners realized they should make a new plan if they wanted to keep the high price of the gem.
 In 1888 several major South African mines merged to form De Beers Consolidated Mines, Ltd. The merge gave chance to effectively control the flow of diamonds from South Africa onto world markets.
-As a result, diamonds became rare and more valuable, so their popularity as the gem on engagement rings began to rise.
+As a result, diamonds became rare and more valuable, so their popularity as a gem on engagement rings began to rise.

 In the late 1930s, De Beers rolled out another brilliant marketing plan.
 They turned to the New York advertising company N.W.
 Ayer for help in convincing Americans that they desperately need diamonds.
 The agency got Hollywood’s biggest stars to wear diamonds and encouraged leading designers to talk up diamond rings as an emerging trend.
 The plan worked beautifully.
 In the first three years of the campaign, American diamond sales increased by 50%.
 It was one of the most effective campaigns of all time.